rebing/graphql-laravel/README.md

 }
 ```

-You can use the `php artisan make:graphql:schema` command to create a new schema configuration class automatically.
+You can use the `php artisan make:graphql:schemaConfig` command to create a new schema configuration class automatically.

 ### Creating a query